pbs-common/terraform-aws-ecr-module/README-HEADER.md

 This module provisions an ECR repository.

+By default, the repository will be created with
+- sharedtools: 5 images
+- dev: 10 images
+- qa: 15 images
+- staging: 20 images
+- prod: 35 images
-By default, the repository will be created with a 50 image retention policy, be `AES256` encrypted and allow access from Lambda.
+ retention policy, be `AES256` encrypted and allow access from Lambda.
 Use the optional variables provided in this module to adjust those configurations.

 Integrate this module like so: